-If all you know about China is that it has the world’s largest population and Great Wall, then you need to read up, playa!
+If all you know about China is that it has the world’s largest population and the Great Wall, then it’s time to read up!

 China: Facts, Figures, and Features

 - Size: 3,705,407 square miles